drcode/lisperati-1000-diy/README.md

 - The power switch
 - The Raspberry Pi Zero (in order to reduce cable clearance)

-Here you can see the bottom of the PowerBoost, before the addition of protective heatshrink on the wiring:
+Here you can see the bottom of the PowerBoost, before the addition of protective heat shrink on the wiring:

 ![boost.jpg](boost.jpg)